How to Create a Telemedicine Application and How Much It Costs

 If you want to create a telemedicine app for your hospital, clinic, or medical center, you’ll need to integrate it with your current management system.
 This requires both technical and management skills.

 Technologically, you’ll need to make sure that all the information you’ll be getting from the app will get into your current web CRM correctly and will help you get more insights instead of just piling up.

-The cost of developing any app consists of several factors:
+The cost of telemedicine app development consists of several factors:

 - Technology stack